technosmarter/like-and-dislike-system-in-php/README.md

 # Like and dislike system in PHP and MYSQL
 Create like and dislike system in PHP with MYSQL database.
 Like and dislike system using PHP ,AJAX ,jQuery and MYSQL database.
-Like and dislike system is used to like posts.
+Like and dislike system is used to like and dislike posts.
 ![image](https://user-images.githubusercontent.com/41726733/214283783-c5428a9a-f6d6-40d9-bd95-18c4f7acf313.png)

-A user can like , unlike and dislike , undislike anypost afer login.
+A user can like , unlike and dislike , undislike any post afer login.
 Create like and unlike system in PHP with MYSQL database.
 ![image](https://user-images.githubusercontent.com/41726733/214283819-660e9f82-6424-4f15-85e3-3f51e51861dd.png)

 This source code is created for development.
 You can use it for your project.